 High-functioning alcoholics are often so good at masking their addiction and keeping plates spinning that they can covertly drink for decades.
 They're among the least likely to seek treatment for alcoholism: just 17% do, compared to two-thirds of those in the chronic severe subtype and one-third of those in the young antisocial subtype.

 But they can’t keep drinking and functioning indefinitely.
 The truth comes out eventually, often revealed by a crisis.
 The alcoholic is arrested for drunk driving, their long-suffering spouse files for divorce, their work performance starts to slide and they’re disciplined or fired.
-At that point, some are finally propelled into treatment in an order to preserve their relationships and career.
+At that point, some are finally propelled into treatment in order to preserve their relationships and careers.

-But you don’t have to wait until you hit rock bottom to confront your addiction and seek help.
+You don’t have to wait until you hit rock bottom to confront your addiction and seek help.
 Early treatment can protect your health, safeguard your relationships, and improve your career.
 As well as you think you’re coping, you’d cope better and be happier if you weren’t battling cravings and withdrawals, lying to your partner, bluffing your way through work, driving drunk, and prioritizing the bottle.

 How to help a high-functioning alcoholic

 High-functioning alcoholics often become defensive and argumentative when confronted about their drinking.
 They deploy excuses: they’re not an alcoholic because they’re a successful lawyer.
 They’re not an alcoholic because they own a beautiful home.
-They’re not an alcoholic, they just collect wine.
+They’re not an alcoholic; they just collect wine.
 They deny they have a problem, even to themselves.

 But if you’ve spotted the signs of alcohol addiction in someone in your life, you shouldn’t be convinced by their denials.
 You don’t have to wait until their drinking spirals completely out of control to urge them to get help.